What to do to make the boat ready for our circumnavigation.

 Glued these flanges on the hull with epoxy and drilled new holes for fitting the new seacocks.
 The seacocks were embedded in sikaflex and screwed into the hull where the flanges of the seacock were screwed on the flanges of the hull what makes it a strong, watertight and secure construction.

-I also replaced the propellor shaft because the old one had corrosion just on the spot were the bearing is.
-Installed new inner and outer bearing and installed a bullflex flexible coupling between engine and shaft.
+I also replaced the INOX propellor shaft for a Duplex Unox shaft because the old one had corrosion just on the spot were the bearing is.
+Installed new inner and outer bearings.
 Also installed already an earth plate for the new coming SSB transmitter.

 Don’t want to haul out for the next couple of years.